-Tropical wilderness, wildlife, hidden caves, ancient ruins, wonderful lodges, cultural immersion and the second largest barrier reef in the world.
+Tropical wilderness, abundant wildlife, hidden caves, ancient ruins, wonderful lodges, cultural immersion and the second largest barrier reef in the world.
 Is there anything else you could possibly need add to make the perfect trip?
-Considering the experiences on offer it is truly astonishing how little mainland Belize has been explored and this two week trip will take you through the country, visiting all the areas that make this country so very special.
+Considering the experiences on offer it is truly astonishing how little mainland Belize has been explored.
+On this 14 day trip you will immerse yourself in all things Belize and come away wondering how an earth it has stayed such a secret.

-Day 1: Welcome to Belize.
-After a restful night in the USA you will arrive into Belize where you will be met and whiskedoff to start you adventure.
-You will be driven to the bridge at Orange Walk, where you will meet the boat driver who will take you to the stunning Lamanai Outpost Lodge.
-Lamanai Outpost Lodge is situated on the banks of a 28 mile long spring fed lagoon amid the remnants of a major Maya city.
-It is surrounded by an incredible variety of habitats that facilitate unsurpassed nature-based and soft-adventure activities that depart right from your cabaña’s doorstep without the need for day-trips.
-The nearest full-service lodge or hotel is over 70 miles away (B,D)
+Day 1: There is no hanging about as you are met on arrival and driven north to meet your boat, taking you inland to the stunning Lamanai Outpost Lodge and the start of your adventure through Belize.
+Lamanai Lodge is situated on the banks of a 28 mile long spring-fed lagoon amid the remnants of a major Mayan city.
+It is surrounded by an incredible variety of habitats that facilitate unsurpassed nature-based and soft adventure activities that depart right from your cabaña’s doorstep without the need for day trips.
+(D)

-Day 2 & 3: Lamanai lodge offers a choice of activities during your stay that allow you to explore the natural and cultural surroundings of this special place.
-You can do 2 activities for every night you stay at the lodge.
-(B,L,D)
+Days 2 & 3: Lamanai lodge offers a choice of activities that allow you to explore the natural and cultural surroundings of this special place.
+(B/L/D)

-Day 4: You will leave Lamanai after breakfast for your trip back to Orange Walk.
-You will then conitinue on to San Ignacio and your Caracol Archaeological tour, Caracol is the largest archeological site in Belize, covering 30 square miles wide, high canopy jungle, and includes five plazas, an astronomic observatory and over 35,000 buildings that have been identified.
-The loftiest among them, a massive pyramid (Caana) capped by three temples and rises over 140 feet above the jungle floor.
-(B,L)
+Day 4: Continue your journey to your lodge at Mountain Pine Ridge Reserve, the gateway to the ancient Mayan world.
+From here you will explore the magnificent Maya site of Caracol, the largest archaeological site in Belize.
+Covering 30 square miles of high canopy jungle, it includes five plazas, an astronomic observatory and over 35,000 identified buildings.
+The loftiest among them, a massive pyramid (Caana) is capped by three temples and rises over 140 feet above the jungle floor.
+(B/L)

-Day 6: Time to continue your journey as you head south to the a small town on the Caribbean Coast, Hopkins.
+Day 6: Time to continue your journey as you head south to the a small laid back coastal town of Hopkins.
 You will have the afternoon to relax and dip your feet in the warm waters of the Caribbean.
-(B,L,D)
+(B/L/D)

-Day 13: Explore the marine life of the Belize Barrier Reef on this 6-hour boat tour to the turquoise waters of the tiny islands of the Silk Cayes.
-Snorkel among the fish, harmless rays, and nurse sharks before enjoying a traditional Belizean lunch on the beach.
-Then, head to Turtle Alley to swim with its shelled namesakes before a relaxing boat ride back to your departure point.
-After you land at the southernmost of the three tiny islands, your guide will brief you on the area and you'll get suited up in your snorkeling mask and fins.
-Explore the colorful coral and fish surrounding the cayes on a snorkeling dive that's well-suited for beginners.
-Fuel up with a traditional Belizean lunch served on the beach, and enjoy a stroll along the sand before your boat heads to Turtle Alley.
-In the afternoon, snorkel along the barrier reef in this popular gathering place for sea turtles.
-Watch the rays and harmless nurse sharks feeding on scraps left over by traditional fisherman cleaning their daily catch before your return trip to Placencia.
-(B,L)
+Day 13: Explore the underwater world of the Belize Barrier Reef on this 6-hour boat tour to the turquoise waters of the tiny islands of the Silk Cayes.
+Snorkel among the fish, harmless rays and nurse sharks before enjoying a traditional Belizean lunch on the beach.
+Then head to Turtle Alley, a popular gathering place for sea turtles where you can watch rays and nurse sharks feeding on scraps left by fisherman cleaning their daily catch.
+(B/L)

-Day 14: Sadly today it's time to say goodbye to Belize as you take an internal flight to Belize City to meet your return flight home.
+Day 14: Sadly today it's time to say goodbye to Belize as you take an internal flight to Belize City to catch your return flight home.
 (B)

 Services not included: flights, drinks, tips and personal expenses.